Before Hiking . . .

 How are Nachusa's "trails" unique?

 The trails to walk along will differ from what a visitor may be accustomed to at other preserves and parks.
-There will be no signage along the trails for interpretation or to point the hiker in a particular direction.
+Except for Stone Barn Savanna, there will be no signage along the trails for interpretation or to point the hiker in a particular direction.
 Visitors are welcome to walk along the "two–tracks" or to explore off–trail.

 These mowed lanes are found extensively throughout the preserve and have been created to allow preserve vehicles (only) to access and manage the property.
 Feel free to hike along them.